 - You will now have to look for the Windows Update option and tap lightly so you can open it.

-- Now, you will need to find the Updates button, and tick it so that the Windows will start updating itself and therefore your drivers too.
-There is an option to even install the drivers manually and not automatically.
+- Now, you will need to find the Updates button and tick it so that the Windows will start updating itself and, therefore, your drivers too.
+There is an option even to install the drivers manually and not automatically.

 When you installed the driver, you will now need to run it.

 - You can use the shortcut on your keyboard by pressing the Windows key and the R letter to open the Run command.

 - Now, you are going to have to search for the services.msc in that window.